johnsusek/mverse/server/README.md

 MVerse is fully functional but experimental right now.
 Don't just add this to your main minecraft server, at least without making a backup copy first.
 It's suggested to set up a new server for MVerse right now, while it is in alpha.
+For these instructions we'll assume your minecraft server is installed to ~/mverse but it can be anywhere.

 ## 1) Install Minecraft Forge